 I would have no hesitations in recommending Peak Potential Adventures to anybody who would like to complete The Overland Track in winter at some point…….you will not be disappointed with the level of service and support, plus trekking from south to north during winter was a definite highlight, which Peak Potential Adventures does with its Overland Track winter trek.

-I believe that each of us have our ‘own mountains to climb’.
-For me the Six Foot Track trek enabled me to say that age is a number and with a healthy body and mind you can achieve what you want to do, if you just get out there and do it.
+I believe that each of us has our ‘own mountains to climb’.
+For me, the Six Foot Track trek enabled me to say that age is a number and with a healthy body and mind you can achieve what you want to do if you just get out there and do it.

-The two day overnight trek from Jenolan caves to Katoomba (30kms on day 1 and 16 on day 2) enabled me to see some magnificent countryside, overcome my fear of all things wobbly and high (suspension bridge) and challenge myself to get out of my comfort zone.
+The two-day overnight trek from Jenolan caves to Katoomba (30kms on day 1 and 15 on day 2) enabled me to see some magnificent countryside, overcome my fear of all things wobbly and high (suspension bridge) and challenge myself to get out of my comfort zone.

 Darren Wise and Shane Pophfer (Peak Potential Adventures) are a dynamic team who ensured that through their expertise and forward planning that we all could accomplish this trek.